funcompbio/assignment-6/README.md

 ## Description

-The goal of this assignment is to **create a CSV file with COVID19 data for Catalonia derived from the general population, starting on June 1st, 2021, with older data at the beginning of the file and more recent data at the end of the file**.
+The goal of this assignment is to **create an R script that produces a CSV file called `COVID19CATlast6months.csv` with COVID19 data for Catalonia derived from the general population, starting on June 1st, 2021, with older data at the beginning of the file and more recent data at the end of the file**.
 To achieve this goal you should follow these 2 steps:

-  1. Create an R script called `analysis.R` with the R commands that read the CSV file `catalunya_setmanal.csv` **provided in the repo of the assignment** and make the necesssary transformations and calculations to obtain a `data.frame` object with the columns `DATA_INI`, `R0_CONFIRMAT_M`, `IA14` and `PERC_PCRTAR_POSITIVES`,whose first lines look like this:
+  1. Create an R script called `analysis.R` with the R commands that read the CSV file `catalunya_setmanal.csv` **provided in the repo of the assignment** and make the necesssary transformations and calculations to obtain a `data.frame` object with the columns `DATA_INI`, `R0_CONFIRMAT_M`, `IA14` and `PERC_PCRTAR_POSITIVES`, whose first lines look like this:

   ```
     DATA_INI R0_CONFIRMAT_M     IA14 PERC_PCRTAR_POSITIVES